esamattis/sauna.reload/README.markdown

 It does following on Zope2 startup:

-1. Defers loading of your development packages by hooking into PEP 302 loader
+1. Defers loading of your development packages by hooking into PEP 302 loader and changing their z3c.autoinclude target module
 2. Starts a watcher thread which monitors changes in your development py-files
 3. Stops loading of Zope2 in zope.processlifetime.IProcessStarting event by
    stepping into a infinite loop
 4. It forks a new child and lets it pass the loop
-5. Installs all your development packages.
+5. Installs all your development packages invoking z3c.autoinclude.
 This is fast!
 6. And now every time when the watcher thread detects a change in development files it will signal the child to shutdown and the child will signal the parent to fork new a child when it is just about to close itself.
 7. GOTO 4

 ## Installing